Paul Kalkbrenner

-Paul Kalkbrenner ([paʊ̯l ˈkalkbrɛnɐ]) (born 11 June 1977) is a German musician, producer of electronic music and actor.
+Paul Kalkbrenner ([paʊ̯l ˈkalkbrɛnɐ]) (born 11 June 1977) is a German musician and producer of electronic music.
 Because he breaks down his tracks into elements that are reassembled onstage, Kalkbrenner is considered a live act, as opposed to a DJ.
 He is most known for his single "Sky and Sand", which sold over 200,000 copies, went platinum, and was highly charted in countries such as Belgium and Germany.
 He is also known for portraying the main character Ickarus in the movie Berlin Calling, written and directed by Hannes Stöhr, which ran for several years at Kino Central in Berlin.

 Biography

-Paul Kalkbrenner grew up in Lichtenberg, Berlin, which was deep in the eastern sector of the city before the Berlin Wall came down.
-At the time of the Reunification of Germany, Kalkbrenner was only thirteen years old.
-It was then that he began to play records to his peers at the youth clubs of Berlin, despite his 11 p.m. curfew set by his mother.
-He played together with his good friend Sascha Funke, who he met at his school and discovered that they both shared a common interest in techno.
-Greatly admiring the Underground Resistance from Detroit, both Kalkbrenner and Funke spent the years between 1992 and 1997 delving into record bins and familiarizing themselves with the best techno releases of the day.
-It was this and a radio show they listened to every Saturday (Rave Satellite) that led them to the techno scene.
-Meanwhile, at school, he learned to be a trumpet player and studied music theory.
-Kalkbrenner is a keen football fan and an avid supporter of FC Bayern Munich.
-After spending many long and sleepless nights on the dancefloors of E-Werk, Planet, and Walfisch, the dream was born to make music himself.
-In 1995, at the age of eighteen, Kalkbrenner worked for two years as a cutter in the television industry to fund the equipment he bought for production.
+Paul Kalkbrenner grew up in Lichtenberg, Berlin, which was located deep in East Berlin.
+He was thirteen years old when the Berlin Wall came down and the Reunification of Germany occurred.
+This was also when he began to play records to his peers at the youth clubs of Berlin, despite the 11pm curfew set by his mother.

+Kalkenbrenner's early music performances were alongside schoolfriend Sascha Funke, with whom he shared a common interest in techno.
+Greatly admiring the Underground Resistance from Detroit, both Kalkbrenner and Funke spent 1992–1997 delving into record bins and familiarizing themselves with the best techno releases of the day.
+It was this, attending the clubs E-Werk, Planet, and Walfisch, and a radio show (Rave Satellite) they listened to every Saturday that led them to the techno scene.
+Meanwhile, at school, Kalkbrenner also learned the trumpet and studied music theory.

+In 1995, at the age of eighteen, Kalkbrenner worked for two years as an editor in the television industry to fund the equipment he bought for production.
 During that time, Kalkbrenner and Funke lived together and began producing music on machines they both bought and borrowed.
-After getting into music production, it is then that Kalkbrenner decided he would like to only perform live with his own music.
+After getting into music production, Kalkbrenner decided he would like to only perform live with his own music.

+Kalkbrenner is a keen football fan and avid supporter of FC Bayern Munich.